 And Eternity in an hour

-During August of 2014, the Riverview Theater in south Minneapolis screened “My Neighbor Totoro” every afternoon for a week.
-I’d seen Hayao Miyazaki’s film once before in the 1990’s and I planned one of my quite unspontaneous, spontaneous days to revisit it.
+In August of 2014, the Riverview Theater screened My Neighbor Totoro every afternoon for a week.
+I’d seen Hayao Miyazaki’s film once before in the 1990’s and I planned an unspontaneous, spontaneous day to revisit it.
 I biked dutifully through my tea and bookstore routine before arriving at the Riverview on a cloudless day when an inkling of summer’s passing was already evident.